“I. Know. My. Rights!”

-All officers hear those familiar words, and they’re likely repeated many, many times each and every day all across this great land of ours.
+Officers hear those four familiar words many, many times each and every day all across this great land of ours.

-It’s a phrase spoken by the wisest of the wise—the soothsayers of the legal world.
-They’re the top legal minds of street corners, sour mash guzzling patrons of back road honky-tonk juke joints, and professional crack and meth smokers everywhere.
-It’s forcefully uttered by masked basement keyboard warriors who’re out for their weekly brick-throwing adventures, and by pickup truck cowboys out hee-hawing it up after a night of two-stepping at Myrtle Mae’s Bar and Grill in the strip mall next to the Sizzler that closed some six years ago.
+It’s a phrase often spoken by the wisest of the wise–the top legal minds of street corners, sour mash-guzzling patrons of back road honky-tonk juke joints, and professional crack and meth smokers everywhere.
+It’s forcefully uttered by masked basement keyboard warriors who’re out for their weekly brick- and moltov cocktail-throwing adventures, and by pickup truck cowboys out hee-hawing it up after a night of suds-swigging and two-stepping at Myrtle Mae’s Bar and Grill in the strip mall next to the Sizzler turned Bingo Parlor that closed some six years ago.

 More times than I care to count, the person delivering the line is a scrawny, wiry sort of guy who prefers to go shirtless, exposing a set of bony ribs that could replace any xylophone in any symphony in the world.
-They’re the hoodlum wannabes who guzzle three six-packs of Natural Light followed by six shots of Jack Black as a warmup before they start their serious drinking.
+They’re the hoodlum wannabes who guzzle three six-packs of cheap beer followed by six shots of Jack Black as a warmup to their serious drinking.
 Of course, members of all sexes/genders dive in to offer their own spectacular versions of the diatribe and, like the aforementioned folks, they, too, come in all shapes and sizes and from varied backgrounds.

 Lately, though, the famous words have been adopted by the likes of soccer moms, college students, sovereign citizens, kids, grocers, butchers, bakers, and candlestick makers.

-But no matter from whose lips they cross, the message is the same, and it’s shouted and screamed and yelled into the faces of law enforcement officers.
-It is …
+But no matter from whose lips it crosses, the message is the same, and it’s shouted and screamed and yelled into the faces of law enforcement officers.
+Of course, the phrase is often followed by a series of threats, such as …

 “I. Know.
 My.
 Rights, you fat dumbass son of a whore doughnut-eating pig!
-I’m gonna have your job.
-You gotta let me go ’cause you didn’t read me my rights!
+No offence to pigs, mind you.
+You work for me.
+I pay your salary.
+I’m gonna have your job and I’m gonna sue you and your mama and I’m gonna take your houses and cars and your pension and your mother’s Social Security checks.
+You gotta let me go.
+This arrest is illegal ’cause you didn’t read me my rights!
 Now take off these cuffs … NOW … afore I open a can of whupass on you like you ain’t never seen!!!!”

 Well, Mr. Canary-Chest TinyPants, your legal analysis is incorrect, and your threats of violence against well-armed and well-trained officers do very little to intimidate them.
 Especially when you’ve shown the world the physical attributes you have to back up those strong promises of ass-whuppins.